 - It’s too hard.
 I can’t do it.
 I put these two lies together because, at least in my journal, they always seem to show up together.
 Here’s the truth: we can do it, we just can’t do it easily, smoothly, quickly, or perfectly.
 We also can’t do it in our own strength.
 Thankfully, we don’t need to because this is something we do with God, not for God.

 - It doesn’t work, so why bother?
-This is one of the enemy’s most trusty lies, because if he can get us to believe it, he knows we’ll quit trying and give up on that pesky old renewing of the mind habit.
-The answer to this lie is also found in Romans 12:2: Do not be conformed to the world, but be transformed by the renewing of the mind.
+This is one of the enemy’s most trusty lies, because if he can get us to believe it, he knows we’ll quit trying and give up on that pesky old renewing habit.
+The answer to this lie is found in Romans 12:2: Do not be conformed to the world, but be transformed by the renewing of the mind.
 It works.

 - I have to do this perfectly, and since I can’t do it perfectly I might as well not even try it.
 Oh, the lies of perfectionism.
 Here’s the truth: It’s impossible to do it perfectly.
 But that’s okay because we have a perfect helper: the Holy Spirit.
 He’ll help us as we seek to develop this habit.